vistik/vagrant-phpunit-selenium/README.md

 #### Login

-After you have started the virtual machine, you may ssh into with the following command:
+After you have started the virtual machine, you may ssh into the virtual machine with the following command:

     vagrant ssh